AP Johnson Blog About Consulting

 The 3 Questions Great Product Teams Ask

 What’s the secret to building great products?
 This is the age-old question that keeps product managers awake at night.
-While there is no silver bullet, I’ve found that great product teams tend to have one thing in common: they consistently ask What, Why, and How.
+There is no silver bullet, but I’ve found that great product teams tend to have one thing in common: they consistently ask What, Why, and How.

 What is the most important problem to solve?